-Why can’t a spouse see a particular school on the My Career Advancement Account website?
+25. Why can’t a spouse see a school on the My Career Advancement Account website?

-- The school or organization is still in the on-boarding process or is not approved.
+- The school, campus, or organization is still in the on-boarding process and has not been approved.

-- The school, organization or campus has not yet applied and been approved.
+- The school, organization, or campus has been removed from the MyCAA approved school search.

 After approval to participate in the program and completing on-boarding, each individual user must log in to the AI Portal to register for an individual account.